What to Expect from the Swordsfall RPG

 Was it a backup alarm?
 Did a guard hear the safe opening?
 Did your tool break?

 You can also get an advantage AND a disadvantage.
 You open the safe, find extra money…that’s owned by a powerful syndicate on Prime.
 Since the outcome is crunchy but also narrative it gives the feel of a concrete outcome with a nebulous outcome.
+And that’s what the Swordsfall RPG is all about at its core.

 The RPG will use D6, D8, and D12 dice.
 The average dice roll will be around 6 to 8 dice.
 There are six dice types.